Family fears baby passport delays will force stay in Qatar

 Labour has called on the Home Office to take action to tackle passport backlogs claiming hundreds were suffering.

-Passport Office bosses insist that 99% of straightforward passport requests are dealt with in four weeks.'Angry and frustrated'
+Passport Office bosses insist that 99% of straightforward passport requests are dealt with in four weeks.

 The Whites, who work as teachers in Doha, said temperatures of 50C in Qatar meant it was too hot to take their son outside.